kmadjei/backend-mini-project/README.md

 # Task Manager - Backend Development Project

-This is a Full Stack Web Application built using the Flask framework and MongoDB database.
-In this project user's can log in to create, view, update, and delete their list of tasks.
-If the project also allows for user's to be able to sign up for the web application if they don't have an account.
+This project is a Full Stack Web Application built using the Flask framework and MongoDB database.
+In this project, users can log in to create, view, update, and delete their list of tasks.
+The project also allows for the users to be able to sign up for the web application if they don't have access.

 This project was built by following the video lessons provided by the Code Institute learning platform.
 The objective was to build a website focused on the management of data inputs for the users of the site.